Two Wild for Teacher

-Sam Logan’s hell-raising twin sons have a bad rep in Two Mule, Texas.
+Fathers know to keep their daughters close whenever Sam Logan’s twin sons come to town.
+Those two hell-raisers have a bad rep in Two Mule, Texas.
 All of it earned.
-When it becomes clear those two troublemakers won’t settle down without another nudge—make that a boot to their butts—Sam reissues his challenge.
-Find a wife.
+When it becomes clear his youngest sons won’t settle down without another nudge, Sam reissues his challenge.
+Find a wife…

-There’s only one woman who’s ever held Mace and Jason Logan’s attention for more than one night.
-Molly Pritchet, their former teacher.
-She’s been too worried about a pesky morals clause to let them close, but they’re older now and ready to prove to her that some rules are meant to be broken.
+There’s only been one woman who could hold their attention for more than one night, but she’s been out of reach.
+Their former teacher’s a little too worried about a pesky morals clause to let them close.
+But they’re older now and ready to prove to her that sometimes rules are meant to be broken…

 Note for Readers: You must be of legal age in your country of origin to read this excerpt.

 Sam Logan couldn’t sleep.
 He had one last chore to take care of.
 One he’d been putting off.
 No time like now to get ’er done.